Testing Seaweed for Quality

 We started testing seaweed for radioactivity in 2011 in response to the Fukushima, Japan nuclear catastrophe, and we haven't stopped since.
 Humans have released radiation into the environment, whether intentionally or accidentally, ever since the US first tested atomic bombs in 1945.
 Because eating seaweed offers some protection from radiation, it’s important to ensure the seaweed itself is free of harmful radioactive isotopes.
 This topic is further addressed in our FAQs.

-The lab of Professor Thomas Hess, University of Maine Department of Physics, tested our seaweed every year from 2011 to 2019.
+We used the University of Maine Department of Physics lab from 2011 to 2019 to test for radiation.
 In 2020 we moved to using a commercial lab for this testing.
 Test results are given as Bq per kg, which is a measure of the activity of a radioactive isotope.
-Japanese standards for acceptable activity levels in food and water, which are among the strictest in the world, call for less than 100 Bq/kg in general foodstuffs and less than 10 Bq/kg in water.
-The very low threshold for water is because it's essential for life, has no substitute, and has a high rate of consumption.
+Japanese standards for acceptable activity levels in food and water are among the strictest in the world, and they call for less than 100 Bq/kg in general foodstuffs and less than 10 Bq/kg in water.
+The lower threshold for water is because it's essential for life, has no substitute, and has a high rate of consumption.

 Our most recent test results are shown below.
 Past results along with more detail about testing are found in this downloadable PDF "Summary of Radiation Testing 2011-2019".
-The results of over 10 years of testing show that radioactive isotopes have never been detected at harmful levels in any of our seaweeds.
+So far, harmful levels of radioactive isotopes have never been detected in any of our seaweeds.

 Don't use a Geiger Counter to Detect Radiation in Seaweed!